ChristianNardi/ChristianNardi/README.md

-- 👋 Hi, I’m @ChristianNardi
+- 👋 Hi, I’m @ChristianNardi passionate student.
-- 🌱 I’m currently at the second year of Degree in Computer Science in Pisa
+- 🌱 I’m currently at the second year of Degree in Computer Science in Pisa.
 - 💞️ I’m looking to collaborate on improving open source projects

 <!---